The Physiology of Naps and the Impact on Athletic Performance

 Different Types of Naps

-Before you go take your afternoon nap, it is important to recognize the importance of external environments’ role in sleep.
+Before athletes take their afternoon nap, it is important to recognize the importance of external environments’ role in sleep.
 When an individual’s body is preparing for sleep, their internal temperature drops, explaining why sleeping in extreme heat or cold (external environment) can be difficult.
 Daylight is the main external cue that affects sleep, thus when taking a nap one should consider both temperature and lighting to best achieve a regenerative rest.
 It is important that athletes are educated in the physiological factors that affect sleep quality, helping guarantee that an afternoon nap will be beneficial to their performance.

 - RANEL VENTER, M Sport Sci Lecturer, Department of Sport Science, Stellenbosch University